Kris Fisher: Storylines

-When Kris first appears in the freshman class with Zoe Carpenter (Zoe Lister) and Will Hackett (Oliver Farnworth).
-He got into clashes with Joe from his first few scenes.
-He was also involved in the Dog fire in which Sam Owen (Lois Tammone) sets set alight, in which his friends Olivia Johnson (Rochelle Gadd) and Joe Spencer (Matt Milburn) die.
-In later episodes Kris thinks he has HIV after Will Hack fools him into believing that his test results were positive.
-Later Kris started having sex with a guy called Nathan, but when his brother Malachy comes to Hollyoaks, he pretends Nathan is a friend and starts wearing masculine clothes, as Malachy doesn't know that he is bisexual or that he likes to wear women's clothes.
-Jessica tries to persuade him to dress up for Malachy but when he does, his brother disowns him.
+Kris first appears in the freshman class with Zoe Carpenter (Zoe Lister) and Will Hackett (Oliver Farnworth).
+He clashes with his old friend Joe Spencer (Matt Kilburn).
+He was also involved in the Dog fire in which Sam Owen (Lois Tamone) sets set alight, in which his friends Olivia Johnson (Rochelle Gadd) and Joe die.
+Kris later believes he has HIV after Will fools him into believing that his test results were positive.
+Later Kris started having sex with a man called Nathan, but when his brother Malachy comes to Hollyoaks, he pretends Nathan is a friend and starts wearing masculine clothes, as Malachy doesn't know that he is bisexual or that he likes wearing women's clothes.
+Jessica Harris (Jennifer Biddall) tries to persuade him to dress up for Malachy but when he does, his brother disowns him.
 He takes comfort with Jess and they end up in bed together.
 Kris later leaves and returns a number of months later.
 Malachy also returns later to work on a construction job.
-While they still don't not agree on most topics, Malachy grows to accept his brother, and when Malachy leaves in January 2008, Kris is somewhat sad to see him go.
+While they still don't not agree on most topics, Malachy grows to accept his brother, and when Malachy leaves in January 2008, Kris is sad to see him go.

 Another storyline the character was involved in a carbon monoxide poisoning plot.
 Danny Valentine (David Judge) had made a faulty repair to a boiler, causing a carbon monoxide leak that left Kris, John Paul McQueen (James Sutton), Katy Fox (Hannah Tointon), Summer (Summer Strallen), Zak Ramsey (Kent Riley), Carmel McQueen (Gemma Merna), Russ Owen (Stuart Manning), and other students unconscious.
 Justin Burton (Chris Fountain) later arrived to try and win Katy back and instead found everyone unconscious.
 After ringing Danny and finding that the boiler faulty, the pair carried everyone out saving them in the process.
 The storyline which had touched a very common issue in everyday life, helped save the life of regular Hollyoaks viewer Beth Cordingly, who was watching the episode when she was experiencing the same ordeal.

-Kris later starts dating Summer Shaw, and his old flame Jess leaves the village with Darren Osborne's (Ashley Taylor Dawson) gambling winnings.
+Kris later starts dating Summer, and his old flame Jess leaves the village with Darren Osborne's (Ashley Taylor Dawson) gambling winnings.
 His relationship with Summer soon ends when she falls in love with O.B.
 (Darren Jeffries).